asmodeus812/nvim-fuzzymatch/README.md

   the display and matching string.

 - **context**: The context provides additional information to the content provider.
-It tells the picker how to run the command (if content is a string), what arguments to pass, the working directory, environment variables, and more.
+It tells the picker how to run the command (if content is a string or a user defined function), what arguments to pass, the working directory, environment variables, and more.
 The `interactive` field marks the picker as interactive if set to `true`, or can be a string(template/placeholder name)/number to specify how to embed the user prompt in the `args`.
+The fields `cwd, env and args` in context can also be callbacks not just plain values.
+This is useful when the picker instance is re-used being re-opened after being closed - context will be re-evaluated anew.

 - **display**: The display option configures how entries are shown in the picker.
 It can be a function that takes an entry and returns a string, or a string key to extract from the entry table.
 If `nil`, the entry itself is displayed (works for simple strings).
 This is also